-The Association of European Journalists in Belgium, in collaboration with Holland House in Brussels, are organising their Autumn Networking Cocktail 18′ once again in the exceptional historical venue of the Club Royal des Guides, Rue d’Arlon 32 (Place du Luxembourg) in Brussels, at walking distance from the European Parliament.
+The Association of European Journalists in Belgium, in collaboration with Holland House in Brussels, are organising their New Year Networking Cocktail 2019 in the exceptional historical venue of the Club Royal des Guides, Rue d’Arlon 32 (Place du Luxembourg) in Brussels, at walking distance from the European Parliament.

 WHAT: Talks and networking on Research and Innovation